nerdmed/settings-manager/README.md

 ```

 ##Create new SettingsManager
-To create new settings you have to create an instance of SettingsManager and pass an Array of all the Settings you want to manage.
+To create a SettingsManager you only have to do the following:

-	mySettings = new SettingsManager({
+	mySettings = new SettingsManager("mySettings");
-		settings:["lights","door","window"] // Array of Setting names
-	});

-##Set and get a value
+##Set and get a value - just like with Session

 	mySettings.set("lights", true);
 	mySettings.get("lights");
 	 -> true

+##Create fixed settings for better control
+For having more control and limiting your avaliable Settings you can add the fixed option.

+**Example**
+	mySettings = new SettingsManager({
+		name: "mySettings"
+		fixed: true,
+		settings:["lights","door","window"] // Array of fixed Settings
+	});

 ## Create with inital Set
 You can Initially Set your values on creation.
 To do so provide an init key and set a Object.
 You can use MultiSet and MultiSet with Callbacks.
 Read ob to understand how they work.